Alfred John West: Use of West's archive of films in wartime - 1914 onwards

+Films eventually presumed destroyed

+The Portsmouth Evening News reported on 06/05/1935 (P6, Col6) that the films were eventually transferred to the Gaumont British company, but that in 1935 they were presumed destroyed as sequences relating to the funeral of Queen Victoria could not then be found.

 Ephemera collections

 Much work was done by the late twin brothers John and William Barnes, film historians, in tracking down and collecting ephemera related to Alfred West, 'Our Navy' and the G. West and Son precursor business.
 This is held for posterity in the Barnes Collection at Hove Museum and Art Gallery.
 Some material not yet deposited and catalogued is held privately.